Iran prison fire: Gunshots and sirens heard

 A blaze at Evin Prison in Iran has reportedly left at least eight people injured, according to Iranian state media.

-The fire has been captured in videos shared on social media, where gunshots and explosions can be heard.
+The fire has been captured in videos shared on social media, where gunshots and chants saying 'death to the dictator' can be heard.

-Other videos show people outside the prison chanting "death to the dictator".

-Tasnim, an Iranian news agency, said no political prisoners were involved in the riots and the fire service reports that no prisoners were killed in the fire.
+Tasnim, an Iranian news agency, said no political prisoners were involved in the riots and the fire service has confirmed no prisoner lost their life in the fire.